XPLA (XPLA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 XPLA Historical Price

-According to the latest data gathered on XPLA live price page, the current price of XPLA is 0.026397USD.
+According to the latest data gathered on XPLA live price page, the current price of XPLA is 0.026218USD.
 The circulating supply of XPLA(XPLA) is

 In the past 24 hours, XPLA has shown a price movement of